capitalch/next/xprofile-test/notes.md

 no of hits incorporation
 Comments incorporation
                     Font adjustment
                     convert date to local
-    Capture comments and reply
                     Download comment as per page
                     SEO for comments
+                     positioning of comments component in the grid Capture comments and reply
+    Delete comments UI
+    reverse order
+    icon for person

 seo implementation
 cleanup
 content